Zhou Zuoren: Later life

-In 1945, after the Second Sino-Japanese War, Zhou was arrested for treason by the Nationalist government of Chiang Kai-shek, stemming from his alleged collaboration with the Wang Jingwei government during the Japanese occupation of north China.
-Zhou was sentenced to 14 years in Nanjing Prison, but was released in 1949 by the Communist government after a pardon.
-Later that year he returned to Beijing.
-He continued to write and translate, but published his works under pseudonyms.
-He died during the Cultural Revolution.
-During the first decades of the People's Republic of China, Zhou Zuoren's writings were not widely available to readers due to his alleged collaboration.
+During the Second Sino-Japanese War, Zhou was seen as a collaborator with the Japanese occupation, and has been regarded by some Japanese as one of the three Chinese in modern times who "truly understands Japan".
+In 1945, Zhou was arrested for treason by the Nationalist government of Chiang Kai-shek, stemming from his alleged collaboration with the Wang Jingwei government during the Japanese occupation of north China.
+He was sentenced to 10 years' imprisonment in 1947.
+In January 1949, the Nationalist government under acting president Li Zongren released Zhou Zuoren on bail, and he returned to Beijing.

+Over the next 17 years, Zhou continued to translate Japanese and classical Greek literature into Chinese.
+However, during the Cultural Revolution, the People's Literature Publishing House stopped paying Zhou his royalties, which were his sole source of income.
+On May 6, 1967, Zhou died of a sudden relapse of illness.
+During the first decades of the People's Republic of China, Zhou Zuoren's writings were not widely available to readers due to his alleged treason.
 Only during the relatively liberal 1980s did his works become available again.
-The Chinese scholar Qian Liqun 錢理群 in 2001 published an extensive biography of Zhou Zuoren entitled "Biography of Zhou Zuoren" 周作人传.
+The Chinese scholar Qian Liqun (錢理群) in 2001 published an extensive biography of Zhou Zuoren entitled "Biography of Zhou Zuoren" (周作人传).